kubernetes/website/docs/user-guide/services/index.md

 `Endpoints`).
 Which backend `Pod`  to use is decided based on the `SessionAffinity` of the `Service`.
-Lastly, it installs iptables rules which capture traffic to the `Service`'s `clusterIP` (which is virtual) and `Port` and redirects that traffic to the proxy port which proxies the a backend `Pod`.
+Lastly, it installs iptables rules which capture traffic to the `Service`'s `clusterIP` (which is virtual) and `Port` and redirects that traffic to the proxy port which proxies the backend `Pod`.

 The net result is that any traffic bound for the `Service`'s IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes